maroacc/LSTM-padel-video-classification/README.md

 This is a guide on how to execute it in Google Colab

 1. Download the THETIS RGB dataset from <http://thetis.image.ece.ntua.gr/>
+2. Upload the THETIS zipfile to Google Drive
-2. Execute the InceptionV3-LSTM.ipynb file
+3. Open the InceptionV3-LSTM.ipynb file is Google Collab
+4. Unzip the dataset

-1. Place the videos from your dataset in data/train and data/test folders.
+6. Place the videos from the dataset in content/data/train and content/data/test folders.
 Each video type should have its own folder

+>	| data/train
+> >		| Forehand
+> >		| Backhand
+> >		...
 >	| data/test
-> >		| Football
+> >		| Forehand
-> >		| Commercial
+> >		| Backhand
 > >		...
->	| data/train
-> >		| Football
-> >		| Commertial
-> >		...

-2. Extract files from video with script extract_files.py.
+7. Extract files from video with script extract_files.py.
 Pass video files extenssion as a param

 `	$ python extract_files.py mp4`

-3. Check the data_file.csv and choose the acceptable sequence length of frames.
+8. Check the data_file.csv and choose the acceptable sequence length of frames.
 It should be less or equal to lowest one if you want to process all videos in dataset.
-4. Extract sequence for each video with InceptionV3 and train LSTM.
+9. Extract sequence for each video with InceptionV3 and train LSTM.
 Run train.py script with sequence_length, class_limit, image_height, image_width args

 `	$ python train.py 75 2 720 1280`

-5. Save your best model file.
+10. Save your best model file.
 (For example, lstm-features.hdf5)
-6. Use clasify.py script to clasify your video.
+11. Use clasify.py script to clasify your video.
 Args sequence_length, class_limit, saved_model_file, video_filename

 `	$ python clasify.py 75 2 lstm-features.hdf5 video_file.mp4`